kohana/minion/README.md

 First off, download and enable the module in your bootstrap

+Then copy the binary `minion` into your webroot (i.e. the folder where index.php is, edit the binary if you want to store it in a different location)

-Then you can run minion like so:
+You can then run minion like so:

-	php index.php --uri=minion/{task}
+	./minion {task}

-To view a list of minion tasks, run
+To view a list of minion tasks, run minion without any parameters, or with the `--help` option

-	php index.php --uri=minion/help
+	./minon
+	./minion --help

 To view help for a specific minion task run

-	php index.php --uri=minion/help/{task}
+	./minion {task} --help

 For security reasons Minion will only run from the cli.
 Attempting to access it over http will cause a `Kohana_Exception` to be thrown.

+If you're unable to use the binary file for whatever reason then simply replace `./minion {task}` in the above examples with

+	php index.php --uri=minion --task={task}

 ## Writing your own tasks